-I’ll give this film Bonus Points for a scene with Sam & his lawyer Rita, watching Johnny Bravo (I grew up watching Cartoon Network shows during the network’s prime) in the waiting room.
+I’ll give this film an Extra Point for a scene with Sam & his lawyer Rita, watching Johnny Bravo (I grew up watching Cartoon Network shows during the network’s prime) in the waiting room.
 Those were the good ol’ days.

 If you’re a huge fan of Star Trek: The Next Generation, Brent Spiner, (Data) makes a cameo appearance as a shoe salesperson.